AlgoCompSynth/AlgoCompSynth-One/README.md

 Orin modules.

-The Orin series devices are no doubt excellent, but they are intended for applications at industrial scale.
+The Orin series devices are no doubt excellent, but they are intended for applications at industrial scale and budgets.
 A hobbyist like myself can now get better performance / dollar and payoff / effort ratios with a 40 series laptop or desktop than with a Jetson Orin or Xavier device.

 I plan to track `cuSignal` and `PyTorch` releases, and ensure that my R music packages all work on the Jetson.
 But future enhancements will only happen on the WSL version.

 Finally, a word about other Linux distros.
-I believe this platform will work out of the box on any x86_64 Ubuntu 22.04 LTS machine with a CUDA 11.8 compatible GPU, but I don’t have one available to test.
-For other distros, I don’t have the time to test them, but again, it should work if CUDA 11.8 does.
+I believe this platform will work out of the box on any `x86_64` Ubuntu 22.04 LTS machine with a CUDA 11.8 compatible GPU, but I don’t have one available to test.
+For other distros, I don’t have the time to test them, but it should work if CUDA 11.8 and Mambaforge do, and you rewrite `WSL-jammy/00linux-dependencies.sh` to install the required packages from the distro.

 ## References